coverclock/com-diag-codex/README.md

     unittest-client-lead
     unittest-client-bronze

+There is a Control unittest that duplicates the functionality of the Core unittest but without using SSL at all.
+I use this to compare the performance of applications with and without SSL.

+    unittest-control

 You can run the ```openssl s_client``` command against the
 ```unittest-server-nickel``` server-side unit test and see what Codex is
 actually telling the client.